SiddarthaPolisetty/SPTestRailReporter/README.md

 - Now, that you have SPTestRailProvider's singleton instance, you are all set to play with the following API interfaces.

-- Utilities for TestRail Results
+- Utils for TestRail Results
     ```objective-c
     - (NSArray *)getAllResultsforTestId:(NSNumber *)testId Error:(NSError *__autoreleasing *)error;
     - (NSArray *)getAllResultsforCaseId:(NSNumber *)caseId ForRunId:(NSNumber *)runId Error:(NSError *__autoreleasing *)error;